Understanding your Attitude to Risk

 Understanding investment risk and determining what level of risk you feel comfortable with before you invest is an important part of the investment decision.

 In the investment world, risk can assume many guises; be it the risk posed by inflation silently eroding the spending power of savings, to the fluctuation in the value of an investment over time (either positive or negative) due to market movements, changes in interest or exchange rates, or the permanent loss of capital.

 It is important to understand the different risks relating to investing, how they vary across (and within) asset classes and the opportunities provided by spreading investment across a range of asset classes, regions, sectors and securities.

 Your risk profile takes into account your overall appetite for risk, your financial position, your goals and your investment timeframe.
 By assessing this regularly, we recommend annually or as your situation changes, you can ensure that you don’t expose yourself to too much risk, or alternatively take a too conservative approach and possibly not attain the returns you would like, based on your investment timeframe.

-Assess your risk profile and which fund might be appropriate for you - download our Risk Profile Guide.
+Assess your risk profile and which fund might be appropriate for you - use our online Risk Profiler.

 Risk and Return Tradeoff